 ARTICLE VI.
 AMENDMENTS

-Amendments to these Bylaws, recommended by the Board, may be adopted at any annual stated meeting by a two-thirds vote of the Members present and voting, provided that notice of proposed amendments has been made available to each Member at least 2 months before the meeting.
+Amendments to these Bylaws, recommended by the Board, may be adopted by a two-thirds vote of the Members voting, provided that notice of proposed amendments has been made available to each Member at least two months before a vote.

 ARTICLE VII.
 RULES

-Upon recommendation of the Board of Directors, Rules may be adopted, amended, or repealed at any annual stated meeting by two-thirds vote of the Members present and voting.
+Upon recommendation of the Board of Directors, Rules may be adopted, amended, or repealed by two-thirds vote of the Members voting.

 ARTICLE VIII.
 COMMITTEES

 Sec.
-2. Standing committees may be established or disbanded by a majority vote of the Board of Directors present and voting.
+2. Standing committees may be established or disbanded by a majority vote of the Board of Directors voting.

 Sec.
 3. The Chair of each standing committee shall report to the Society at each annual stated meeting.

 Sec.
-4. Ad hoc committees may be established at the discretion of the President or by a majority vote of the membership in attendance at a Members Meeting.
+4. Ad hoc committees may be established at the discretion of the President or by a majority vote of the membership.
 Ad hoc committees cease to exist when their charge is completed, or as determined by the President.

 Sec.
-1. A Board of three Trustees, appointed by the Board of Directors, shall hold all of the funded property of the Society in trust with power to sell and to reinvest according to their judgment.
+1. A Board of three Trustees, appointed by the Board of Directors, shall hold all of the funded property of the Society in trust with power to sell and to reinvest according to their judgment and in support of the Society’s mission.
 Trustees shall be bonded at the Society’s expense in an amount specified by the Board of Directors.

 Sec.
-2. One Trustee shall be appointed for a term of three (3) years at each annual stated meeting.
+2. One Trustee shall be appointed each year for a term of three (3) years.
 The Trustees shall select their Chair, who shall be a voting member of the Board of Directors.
 Vacancies among the Trustees may be filled by election at any time by a majority vote of the Directors voting.

 Sec.
 4. The Chair of the Trustees shall present an annual report to the Board of Directors on the status of both the Reserve Fund and the Pooled Income Fund.